rafosorio/iks-workshop/_docs/customjs.md

 `custom.js` is an entry point that is used to add any custom widget that you develop.
 You are free to tailor it to what you feel most comfortable with.
 We modified it for this lab to simplify our development/testing/production deployment of widgets.
 We will now explore the features in our tailored `custom.js` file.

 <br/>
 This picture shows all the major sections of the custom.js collapsed.
-We will refer to the line numbers on the left hand side as we describe each of the sections.
+We will refer to the line numbers on the left-hand side as we describe each of the sections.
 <br/>
 ![edit customjs](../images/customjsoverview.png)